firecracker-microvm/firecracker/README.md

 ### Get or Build the Firecracker Binary

 You can grab the latest Firecracker binary from the release S3 bucket.
+You can request access to the S3 bucket by opening an issue with the label "Support: Access Request".

 If you want to build it from source, you'll need add the Rust `musl` toolchain: